The Initial Inspection

 - Trim (including moldings, door and window sills and door and window frames): note stains, cracks, leaks or other problems.

 - Electrical outlets and lights: make sure they function.

 - Bathroom(s): make sure all faucets (hot and cold) work without leaking; water runs clear, not brown or yellow; water carries sufficient pressure in the shower and toilet; hot water tank holds enough for your needs.
-Check for chips or scratches in fixtures and tiles; walls around the tub for "sponginess"; countertops for dents, scratches, or stains.
+Check for chips or scratches on fixtures and tiles; "sponginess" on walls around the tub; dents, scratches, or stains on countertops.

 - Kitchen: make sure all faucets (hot and cold) work without leaking; water runs clear, not brown or yellow; all appliances work and are clean.
-Check for chips or scratches in fixtures and tiles; countertops for dents, scratches, or stains.
+Check for chips or scratches on fixtures and tiles; dents, scratches, or stains on countertops.

 - Exterior doors and windows: make sure they seal properly and the locks work; watch for signs of water.